Business Practices

 Think about the best customer service experiences you've ever had at retail stores.
 They tend to have a few things in common.
 Most likely, the employees were well-selected and well-trained.
 When you hire employees, it's crucial to look at their resumes and call up references to learn as much as you can about their integrity, work ethic, and personality.
 Try to hire people who are friendly, honest, and hard-working.
 Once you've hired them, invest some time in teaching them how to use software systems, stock shelves, keep items neat and organized, and maintain a clean store.

 One of the things you'll need to train them in is how to be speedy at checkout.
 Customers don't like having to wait very long in line or at the counter, so make sure your staff have the know-how and tools they need to keep checkout clipping along at a good pace.
 High-quality software like card processors and POS platforms will help out a lot.
+Modern consignment software often includes contactless payment methods—a trend that increased by 40% in retail post-pandemic (Worldpay, 2023).
 Check out this article to learn more about how to find the right POS system and consignment software.

 For online stores, customer service can be a little tricky.
 Since your transactions take place on a computer or mobile device, it's easier for the process to be impersonal.
 But you can overcome this hurdle with two tactics.
 First, create an accessible customer service platform via live chat, email, or phone (or all three).
 Make it easy for customers to contact you.
 Second, make your site user-friendly.
 Customers need to be able to easily find an item's details, like price and size.
 Then, they should be able to quickly and easily checkout.
 Around 28% of customers abandon their shopping carts simply because the checkout process is too complicated, so don't add unnecessary steps, and include as many payment options as you can (Visa, MasterCard, PayPal, Apple Pay, etc.).
 Make the process simple and convenient.